 In particular, look at the sub-sections "Getting to Know the Worksheet Interface" and "Documenting Your Work".
 And also read the next section of this worksheet.

-The next command will bring up a glossary of Maple terms.
+The next command will bring up a glossary of Maple terms (this is the same as the "Glossary" item in the "Help" menu).